HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 * Differentiate to friends and family between normal activity and whether an incident had occurred (either detected automatically by gyroscope or manually initiated).

-* Alert friends and family by SMS or email in the even of an accident (functionality is not included in the minimum viable product).
+* Alert friends and family by SMS or email in the event of an accident (functionality is not included in the minimum viable product).

 * Ensure sensitive location data was only shared with authorised parties by the use of secure authentication.